King NC Homes for Sale

 Mountain View Estates

-Rural feel just outside the King limits with larger lots and scenic views of the surrounding Stokes County landscape.
+Rural feel just outside King with larger lots and scenic views of the surrounding Stokes County landscape.

-Clean, updated homes priced right don't sit long.
-Well-kept ranches and newer open floor plans see the most attention.
+Clean, updated homes with practical layouts tend to get attention faster.
+Well-kept ranches and newer open floor plans often stand out.

 Want current numbers for a specific neighborhood?
 Ask Mantle Realty